 Which types of headlines — questions, how-to, etc. — get the most views?
 Semrush research analyzed more than a million articles picked from domains with a blog section that had from 30,000 up to 500,000 sessions.
 This research found that out of the following types of headlines:

 … the list-focused headlines got the most page views, followed by how-to headlines.

 How long should your headline be?
 Semrush data showed that 10- to 13-word headlines drove twice as much traffic as shorter headlines that were less than seven words.
 Headlines with 14-plus words also performed well.

 Other research by BuzzSumo analyzed more than 100 million headlines across social media.
 This study found the ideal headline to be 11 words — which is consistent with the sweet spot in the Semrush findings.

 This data is helpful, but what about SEO considerations?
 How do those factor into crafting a headline?
 I’ll cover that next.

 When you are writing content for SEO, what do we mean by “headline”?

 Normally, you think of a headline as the words that appear large across the top of a page.
 On most webpages, that’s actually the Heading 1 tag.

 But when you’re talking about attracting clicks from a search results page, it’s the HTML title tag that you’re really interested in optimizing.
 Your page’s title tag tends to be what appears in a search result as the clickable headline.

 The distinction doesn’t have to be significant.
-The Heading 1 that you write for your articles will often be the same or similar as your title tag.
-In both places though, you need your headline to appeal to both search engines and potential visitors to the site.
+The Heading 1 that you write for your articles will often be the same or similar to your title tag.
+In both places, though, you need your headline to appeal to both search engines and potential visitors to the site.